Juanhui28/HeaRT/README.md

 ## Updates

 **November 3rd, 2023**
 * Modified the negative samples for ogbl-collab to **allow** train/valid positive samples to be negatives.
-Please see Appendix H in the paper for our rationale.
+Please see Appendix I in the paper for our rationale.

 ## Cite
 ```